Pay slips ensure that employees receive the correct pay and entitlements and help employers to keep accurate and

 - the name and / or number of the superannuation fund the contributions were made to.

 Should leave balances be on a pay slip?

-While it is best practice to show employee’s leave balances on their pay slip, it’s not a requirement.
-Employers do need to tell employees their leave balance if they ask for it.
+While it's best practice to show an employee's leave balances on their pay slip, it’s not a requirement.
+Employers do need to tell employees their leave balances if they ask for it.